andynapoleon/GoMicroservices/README.md

 - **Containerization**: Docker

 ### Deployment

-The project is containerized and can be deployed using (both will be done):
+The project is containerized and can be deployed using:

-- Docker Swarm
+- Docker Swarm (done)
-- Kubernetes
+- Kubernetes (in-progress❗)

 ### Goals